-- 49. Solutions must be web accessible to MDE staff and authorized external system users. - 50.
-Solutions must provide a user account management interface that allows for password complexity policies and self-service password reset.
+41. Solution must be web accessible to MDE staff and authorized external system users.

+- 42. Solution must provide a user account management interface that allows for password complexity policies and self-service password reset.
 User management activity should be logged and reportable.
-At a minimum, logging should provide details such as timestamp, user, IP, and action performed. - 51.
-Solutions must offer web portal access to credentialed users for MDE defined functions.
-The web-accessible portal for the solution must be intuitive and easy to navigate. - 52.
-Solutions must offer a web portal to grant access to credentialed external partners such as distributors.
+At a minimum, logging should provide details such as timestamp, user, IP, and action performed. - 43.
+Solution must offer web portal access to credentialed users for MDE defined functions.
+The web-accessible portal for the solution must be intuitive and easy to navigate. - 44.
+Solution must offer a web portal to grant access to credentialed external partners such as distributors.
 Distributor access rights must be configurable by MDE authorized administrators.
-The web-accessible portal for the solution must be intuitive and easy to navigate. - 53.
-Solutions must be browser neutral and must be compatible with the current version and two preceding versions of common browsers including Chrome, Microsoft Edge, Firefox, Safari, and Microsoft Explorer 11.
-Vendors must provide a current list of supported browsers and describe their process for certifying their proposed solution on specific browsers. - 54.
-Vendor acknowledges that the USDA recommends accessing WBSCM through Internet Explorer. - 55.
-Vendor must specify any downloads, plug-ins, or additional software (add-ons) (e.g. Java, Flash, etc.) required to access the proposed solutions. - 56.
-For any necessary downloads, plug-ins or add-ons, instructions for access and installation must be easily accessible to participants as a part of the proposed solutions.
-Vendor must describe how the additional software is presented to the user and detail the process for download and installation of the software.
-Vendor should include a sample screen shot or sample instructions with Vendor's response to this requirement.
+The web-accessible portal for the solution must be intuitive and easy to navigate. - 45.
+Solution must be browser neutral and must be compatible with browsers including Chrome, Edge, Firefox, and Safari.
+Vendors must provide a current list of supported browsers and describe their process for certifying their proposed solution on specific browsers. - 46.
+Vendor acknowledges that the USDA recommends accessing WBSCM through Google Chrome. - 47.
+Proposed solution must not utilize any browser plugins or add-ons. - 48.
+Vendor must recommend minimum hardware and minimum browser specifications necessary to successfully interact with the proposed solution.